-- (1) Enrolment: Enrolment changes include funding increases from the Province and increased spending needs related to enrolment, as well as adjustments to School Generated Funds (SGF) for enrolment and activity levels. - (2) Reverse prior year one-time funding and activities: One-time projects from the prior year are removed from the current budget such as the revenue and spending related to the Classroom Improvement Fund grant, reserve-funded math coaches and externally funded learning projects. - (3) Non-discretionary changes: Adjustments have been made to amortization expense (and related revenue recognized, where applicable), changes for grid movement for existing staff in accordance with collective agreements and employee terms and conditions, contractual commitments, impacts of utility rates, foreign exchange pressures, and other non-discretionary changes. - (4) Increase in operating costs for new schools: Operating costs related to the opening of new schools including the cost of school-based administrative staff and operating costs such as internet connectivity, insurance and utilities. - (5) Budget add requests: Budget addition requests were received that are deemed critical to supporting the Three-Year Education Plan and for the large, growing system with changing needs. - (6) Adjusted allocations to schools and the math strategy: Overall funding to schools has increased by \$22.5 million (2.7 per cent) which is an adjustment from the amount that would have been required to fully maintain service levels in order to meet budget balancing targets.
-This includes the addition of a \$3.5 million allocation to support the math strategy in schools. - (7) Service unit reductions: To minimize the direct impact on student learning, service units have been reduced by 3 to 10 per cent of their discretionary budget in order to meet balancing targets.
+(1) Enrolment: Enrolment changes include funding increases from the Province and increased spending needs related to enrolment, as well as adjustments to School Generated Funds (SGF) for enrolment and activity levels.

+(2) Reverse prior year one-time funding and activities: One-time projects from the prior year are removed from the current budget such as the revenue and spending related to the prior year Classroom Improvement Fund grant (see note (7) below), reserve-funded math coaches and externally funded learning projects.

+(3) Non-discretionary changes: Adjustments have been made to amortization expense (and related revenue recognized, where applicable), changes for grid movement for existing staff in accordance with collective agreements and employee terms and conditions, contractual commitments, impacts of utility rates, foreign exchange pressures, and other non-discretionary changes.

+(4) Increase in operating costs for new schools: Operating costs related to the opening of new schools including the cost of school-based administrative staff and operating costs such as internet connectivity, insurance and utilities.

+(5) Budget add requests: Budget addition requests were received that are deemed critical to supporting the Three-Year Education Plan and for the large, growing system with changing needs.

+(6) Adjusted allocations to schools and the math strategy: Overall funding to schools has increased by \$22.5 million (2.7 per cent) which is an adjustment from the amount that would have been required to fully maintain service levels in order to meet budget balancing targets.
+This includes the addition of a \$3.5 million allocation to support the math strategy in schools.

+(7) Classroom Improvement Fund: A Provincial grant was received in the 2017-18 year as part of the Alberta Teachers' Association collective agreement ratification.
+The grant was originally distributed as one-time funding.
+On April 26, 2018, the CBE received notification that this funding will continue in 2018-19.

+(8) Service unit reductions: To minimize the direct impact on student learning, service units have been reduced by 3 to 10 per cent of their discretionary budget in order to meet balancing targets.
 In addition to these budget reductions, other budget refinements have been made such as revenue adjustments to targeted revenues that have an offsetting expense component such as IMR.